JeremyW1990/cloud-ai-gcp/readme.md

 ### Entity Relationships

 - **User-Agent**: Users create and manage agents.
 Agents are bound to their creators and specialize in specific domains.
-- **User-Context**: Users can create multiple contexts, each representing a unique scenario.
+- **User-Context**: Users can create multiple contexts, each representing a unique instructions.
 Contexts serve as containers for multiple threads.
 - **User-Thread**: Users initiate threads within contexts.
 Threads capture interactions between users and agents.
 - **Thread-Message**: Threads comprise multiple messages exchanged between users and agents, maintaining chronological order and metadata.
 - **Context-Thread**: Contexts hold one or more threads, allowing ongoing conversations linked to the same overarching topic.